scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

    Figure 4b: Data Cleaning - Excluding turn lane arrows that are fully covered by car.

-To prepare training data for parking lot segmentation, we first generate polygons from OpenStreetMap tags [OSM-parking]_ excluding features that are not visible in aerial imagery.
-Explicitly, these are OpenStreetMap features with the attributes “\Tag:amenity=parking=*” except underground, sheds, carports, garage_boxes.
+To prepare training data for parking lot segmentation, we first generate polygons from OpenStreetMap tags [osm-parking]_ excluding features that are not visible in aerial imagery.
+Explicitly, these are OpenStreetMap features with the attributes “\tag:amenity=parking=*” except underground, sheds, carports, garage_boxes.
 To prepare training data for building segmentation, we generate polygons from tags with attributes “\building=*” except construction, houseboat, static_caravan, stadium, conservatory ,